Summer heat can be more than uncomfortable; it can be a threat to your health. Follow these tips to stay safe while working in the summer heat.

 - Eat light.
 Replace heavy or hot meals with lighter, refreshing foods.
 And always eat smaller meals before work or intense activity.

+Download this Heat Safety Infographic to share in your next safety meeting.
 These tips can help your employees stay happy and healthy while working outdoors in the summer months.